mThunderbird/Sharky-Time-Tracker/README.md

 # Sharky-Time-Tracker
-Software for a time-tracking machine, created for a school project.
+Software for a time-tracking machine, created to help my school conduct simple physics experiments.